dheerajinampudi/dheerajinampudi.com/src/data/about.md

 # Intro

 - Hello there!
-My name is Dheeraj, and I adore creating things on Amazon Web Services.
-My fascination with AWS began when, as part of my Master's thesis at the University of Manchester in 2014, I conducted a matlab simulation on EC2.
+My name is Dheeraj, and I adore creating Data SaaS products on AWS.
+My fascination with Data began when, as part of my Master's thesis at the University of Manchester in 2014, I conducted a matlab simulation.
-- Fast forward to present, and I am the CTO of Propellor.ai, an analytics product company.
+- Fast forward to present, I am Head of Product Engineering at Circuitry.ai Prior to this, I am the CTO of Propellor.ai, an analytics product company.
-Prior to this, I had the pleasure of working for 3+years as a data scientist at a fitness startup, building training algorithms and establishing up analytics procedures.
+I also had the pleasure of working for 3+years as a data scientist at a fitness startup, building training algorithms and establishing up analytics procedures.
+- At Circuitry, we use more LLMs and Fine-tuned models for developing our product
-- We use roughly 42 AWS services at Propellor to keep our system up and operating.
+- We used roughly 42 AWS services at Propellor to keep our system up and operating.
 - I am a certified AWS Professional solution architect.
 - I worked on 16+ different data science projects as a Data Scientist in several domain areas such as QSR, IoT, Social Media, and Retail.
 - I also worked at Stratfit as a product manager and associate engineer,